Why Not Invest Time If You Don't Have Money to Start a Business?

 Starting a new business often takes a lot more time than it does money.
 If you are short on cash (or even have no cash at all) to start a business, it should not stop you from taking the initial steps now that won’t cost you anything but time.

-Write a mission statement.
 Your mission statement is a great daily reminder to yourself about what it is you want to accomplish.
-A good mission statement is short, clear, and should embrace your own core values.
+A good mission statement is short, clear, and should embrace your core values.
 It should state who you are serving (your market), how you are serving them (your services or products), and what makes your business unique.

-Write a business plan.
-This is the most basic of all steps and one many people skip.
+It is the most basic of all steps, and one many people skip.
 A business plan can help you map out your ideas and strategies and goals in a way that you can see the big picture and other people can understand your business.
-This is particularly important because lenders often want to see two things: a business plan and a feasibility study.
+It is particularly important because lenders often want to see two things: a business plan and a feasibility study.

 It looks at how much cash is needed, where it will come from, and how it will be spent.